xiix0/scam/README.md

-Q:	Why did the lone ranger kill Tonto?
+Q:	What is the difference between Texas and yogurt?
-A:	He found out what "kimosabe" really means.
+A:	Yogurt has culture.